 Community Report 2017

-New York State is taking the lead in building the clean energy economy and Southern Tier Solar Works (STSW) has been working hard so that those benefits come to our communities here in the Southern Tier.
-Since its inception STSW has helped nearly 100 families go solar deploying 647 kw of solar.
+New York State is taking the lead in building the clean energy economy and Southern Tier Solar Works (STSW) has been working hard since 2014 so that those benefits come to our communities here in the Southern Tier.
+Since its inception STSW has helped 69 families go solar deploying 647 kw of solar.
 In keeping with our core values STSW primarily works with energy companies based in the Southern Tier, which keeps jobs and economic benefits local.
-Over the years we have partnered with ETM Solar, located in Endicott, Taitem Engineering and Renovus Solar from Ithaca, Twin Tier Solar and Wind of Elmira, and Halco Energy based in Phelps.
+Over the years we have partnered with ETM Solar Works, located in Endicott, Taitem Engineering and Renovus Solar from Ithaca, Twin Tier Solar and Wind of Elmira, and Halco Energy based in Phelps.
 We have also hosted over 80 student interns who have gone on to work in solar and other clean energy careers here locally, within NY State, and across the country.

 “Southern Tier Solar Works is the clean energy program of the not-for-profit Binghamton Regional Sustainability Coalition dedicated to developing the solar industry through education and outreach to create jobs, energy savings, and a healthier climate in Broome, Chenango, Delaware, Otsego, and Tioga counties.”